princyok/princyok.github.io/_posts/2020-03-20-building-an-artificial-neuron-from-scratch.markdown

 ## **Preface**

-This is the part 2 of this blog series, *Catching AI with its pants down*, which aims to explore the inner workings of neural networks and show how to biuld a standard feedforward neural network from scratch.
+This is part 2 of this blog series, *Catching AI with its pants down*, which aims to explore the inner workings of neural networks and show how to biuld a standard feedforward neural network from scratch.

 {% include blogseries_index_catching_ai_with_its_pants_down.html %}